computerrivet/condor/README.md

 Current Status: In-Development

-Although this code was used in a large ASP.NET codebase that I was given permission to extract it from, it is not quite ready to be integrated as of yet.
+Although this code is used in a large ASP.NET codebase that I was given permission to extract, there is still some work to be done to make it usable.
 I still need externalize template loading and make nuget packages.
 Pull Requests are accepted!

 # Condor
 Email templating system for ASP.NET